jet/equinox/README.md

 These facts mean that:

-- some of the code may be less than approachable for a beginner (e.g. some of the code is written is in its present form for reasons of efficiency)
+- some of the code may be less than approachable for a beginner (e.g. some of the code is in its present form for reasons of efficiency)
-- some of the code may not represent official best practice guidance that the authors would necessarily stand over (e.g., the CQRS pattern is not strictly adhered to in all circumstances; some command designs are not completely correct from the point of view of making sense from an idempotency perspective)
+- some of the code may not represent official best practice guidance that the authors would necessarily stand over (e.g., the CQRS pattern is not strictly adhered to in all circumstances; some command designs are not completely correct from an idempotency perspective)

 While these things can of course be perfected through PRs, this is definitely not top of the TODO list for the purposes of this repo.
-(We'd be happy to link to other samples, including cleanups / rewrites of these samples written with different testing platforms, web platforms, or DDD/CQRS/ES design flavors).
+(We'd be delighted to place links to other samples, including cleanups / rewrites of these samples written with different testing platforms, web platforms, or DDD/CQRS/ES design flavors right here).

 ## BENCHMARKS

-A key facility of this repo is being able to run load tests, either in process against a nominated store, or via HTTP to a nominated instance of `samples/Web`.
-The following tests are implemented at present:
+A key facility of this repo is being able to run load tests, either in process against a nominated store, or via HTTP to a nominated instance of `samples/Web` ASP.NET Core host app.
+The following test suites are implemented at present:

-- `Favorite` - Simulate a very enthusiastic user that favorites things once per Second - triggering an ever-growing state which can only work efficiently if you:
+- `Favorite` - Simulate a very enthusiastic user that favorites something once per second
+  - the test generates an ever-growing state that can only be managed efficiently if you apply either caching, snapshotting or both
-  - apply a snapshotting scheme (although being unbounded, it will eventually hit the store's limits - 4MB/event for EventStore, 3MB/document for CosmosDb)
+  - NB due to being unbounded, even Rolling Snapshots or Unfolds will eventually hit the Store's limits (4MB/event for EventStore, 3MB/document for CosmosDb)
 - `SaveForLater` - Simulate a happy shopper that saves 3 items per second, and empties the Save For Later list whenever it is full (when it hits 50 items)
   - Snapshotting helps a lot
-  - Caching is not as essential as it is for the `Favorite` test
+  - Caching is not as essential as it is for the `Favorite` test (as long as oyu have either aching or snapshotting, that is)
 - `Todo` - Keeps a) getting the list b) adding an item c) clearing the list when it hits 1000 items.
   - the `Cleared` event acts as a natural event to use in the `isOrigin` check.
 This makes snapshotting less crucial than it is, for example, in the case of the `Favorite` test
-  - the `-s` parameter can be used to adjust the maximum itme text length from the default (`100`, implying average length of 50)
+  - the `-s` parameter can be used to adjust the maximum item text length from the default (`100`, implying average length of 50)

 ## BUILDING

+Please note the [QuickStart](quickstart) is probably the best way to gain an overview - these instructions are intended to illustrated various facilities of the build script for people making changes.

 ### build and run

-Run, including running the tests that assume you've got a local EventStore and pointers to a CosmosDb database and collection prepared (see PROVISIONING):
+Run, including running the tests that assume you've got a local EventStore and pointers to a CosmosDb database and collection prepared (see [PROVISIONING](provisioning)):

     ./build.ps1